Wednesday, July 29, 2009

 Bear activity seems to be heavier in the late evening.
 We are not disappointed.
 A sow walks past the falls with three cubs in tow.
 They are cute but obviously very wary.
 Apparently male bears are known to feed on cubs.

 After we landed this afternoon the winds picked up to almost gale-force.
 Strong enough that the seaplanes are grounded, but not before a private seaplane overturns in the lake.
 The grounding strands 73 tourists here for the night.
-Most will spend the night on the floor.
+Most will be sleeping on the floor.
 We make friends with an adventurous older couple from Winnetka and invite them to share the extra set of bunk beds in our cabin.

 July 24, 2009